gtsntzs/blog/examples/archetypes/multi-module-archetype/src/site/markdown/index.md

 ##Purpose

-A simple custom Maven Archetype example for java projects generation.
+A custom Maven Archetype that creates a multi module Maven project.

----

 ## Procedure

+As it was shown in [simple archetype](http://gtsntzs.github.io/blog/archetypes/simple-archetype/index.html) the main parts are the same

 Generate a simple project or by using maven-archetype-archetype.
 Create the project structure in  the archetype-resources as wished.

 	simple-archetype
 	├── pom.xml